LCOGT/banzai/docs/smartstacking_architecture.md

 rather than a second copy of stack state.

 The per-camera process also serializes completion decisions for that camera in the normal case, without requiring a lock per `MOLUID`.
+Redis sequence scores preserve notification arrival order across concurrent reduction workers.
+Once `ZPOPMIN` removes a member, a later notification may add the same `MOLUID` again with a new score; the next database query will see the latest group state.

 ## Database model